COVID-19 Safety Information

 Tuesday

-This fisea planerst full day at the camp emphasizes the cultural and artistic forces that shaped the 19th and early 20th century wilderness ideal.
+This first full day at the camp emphasizes the cultural and artistic forces that shaped the 19th and early 20th century wilderness ideal.
 Historian Philip Terrie will guide a discussion of his book, Contested Terrain, to help us explore Tuesday's major question: How did 19th century Americans define "wilderness" and "nature," and how did these concepts contrast with the urban experience?
-Professor and author, Sheila Myers, will give insight into writing historical fiction with a focus on gender and relationships in the Durant family.
 A guided hike by Rhonda Pitoniak and a seaplane ride provide on-the-ground and aerial perspectives of the Adirondack’s geography, which will help you appreciate the awe-inspired imagination of artists and intellectuals who looked—and continue to look—to the wilderness for aesthetic cues.

 Wednesday